siddarth-arora/COVID-19-QUESTIONNAIRE/README.md

  In the end it will also give you instructions of what to do based on your risk.

+ This Repository contains a text oriented code as well as voice oriented Python programme.

  STAY SAFE AND WASH YOUR HANDS REGULARLY!